bmeirose/mcpl-bmeirose/README.md

 # Contents of MCPL directory

 This directory is a collection of useful MCPL codes for NNBAR.
-For MCPL see: https://mctools.github.io/mcpl/
+For MCPL see: https://mctools.github.io/mcpl/ For the two executable files (signal2mcpl and pymcpltool) run first:

+$ chmod 777 pymcpltool
+$ chmod 777 signal2mcpl (or alternatively, compile it locally)

 List of files: